-- If you are installing a new bathroom exhaust fan: Be sure to scope the space out above in your attic.
+- If you’re installing a new bathroom exhaust fan: be sure to scope the space out in your attic.
 This is where the bulk of the fan will be located.
 It should be between two joists in an unobstructed area.

-- If you are replacing a bathroom exhaust fan: It’s easiest to put the new one in the same location.
+- If you’re replacing a bathroom exhaust fan: it’s easiest to put the new one in the same location.

 Before you start your DIY bathroom fan installation, make sure you have all the tools and materials you need.

 You’ll want to assemble these tools before you begin:

 - Foil duct tape